miro662/p4_traffic_stats/README.md

 __TASK 2__: Create a direct counter `directCounter`, which will behave similary to `packetsSent` counter from `1)`.
 Then access all possible direct counters by their index after running application.
 How many counters are defined and why?

+## 3) Final task
+Monitor packet usage per protocol.
+Use protocol field from ipv4 packet.
+Simulate some traffic:
+* ICMP - via `ping`
+* TCP - via hosting simple server on one of computers (you can use `python -m http.server .`) and getting data from here (you can use `wget`)